M-Mueller/mattermost-poll/README.md

 - `--public`: Show who voted for what at the end of the poll
 - `--votes=X`: Allows users to place a total of *X* votes.
 Default is 1.
 Each individual option can still only be voted once.

+## Help

+`/poll help` will display full usage options.
+Only visible to you.

+Set the "Autocomplete Hint" in the Slash Command settings to `See "/poll help" for full usage options`

 ## Requirements

 - Python 3